VICS-CORE/stats/docs/_posts/2020-06-11-state-peak-predictions.md

 ![Bar chart][bars]

-The graphs for a few states were wrongly predicted by our RNN.
+The graphs for a few states were predicted incorrectly by our RNN because of insufficient data.
 The secondary wave has to be ignored for now till we refit the model with more training data.

 [notebook]: https://nbviewer.jupyter.org/github/VICS-CORE/stats/blob/master/11_YudistirNet.ipynb